Doechii: 2016–2023: Career beginnings

 Doechii started writing poetry and rap lyrics in high school and had started making music by 2014.
 Doechii released her debut song "Girls" on SoundCloud in 2016 under the name Iamdoechii.

 One of Doechii's first projects, Coven Music Session, Vol. 1, was released in 2019, and her debut EP, Oh the Places You'll Go, was self-funded and released in 2020.
 It was described by Rolling Stone as a mix of pop, dance, and hip hop.
 "Yucky Blucky Fruitcake", a single from the EP released in September 2020, was inspired by her reading The Artist's Way and went viral on TikTok in 2021, earning her attention from record labels.
 Also in 2021, she released her second EP, Bra-Less; she was featured on Isaiah Rashad's song "Wat U Sed" from his album, The House Is Burning, which she performed with Rashad at the 2021 BET Hip Hop Awards; and was an opening act during SZA's 2021 tour.

 In March 2022, Doechii was signed to Capitol Records by Chris Turner and to Top Dawg Entertainment, making her the first female rapper on the latter label.
 That same month, she released "Persuasive", her first single published through Top Dawg, and appeared as a featured artist on David Guetta and Afrojack's song "Trampoline", alongside Missy Elliott and Bia.
 In April 2022, she released the song "Crazy" with a music video.
-Her second EP and her first major label release, She / Her / Black Bitch, was released on August 5, 2022.
+Her third EP and her first major label release, She / Her / Black Bitch, was released on August 5, 2022.
 Her July 2022 performance of her song "Persuasive" was nominated for Push Performance of the Year at the 2022 MTV Video Music Awards.

 In April 2023, Doechii performed at Coachella.
 Also in 2023, she made her acting debut in Earth Mama, a drama film directed by Savanah Leaf.
 In the same year, she performed as an opening act on Doja Cat's The Scarlet Tour (2023).